 What’s the difference between Income Protection through super and a standalone policy?

-Pro: Convenient and low cost
+Pro: Low cost

-Because super funds have so many members, they often purchase policies in bulk which can mean lower premiums.
+Because super funds have so many members, they often purchase policies in bulk which can mean you benefit from lower premiums.

 Con: The level of cover may not meet your needs

 The downside of insurance held within super is that the policies are usually generic.
 You don’t have the flexibility to tailor cover to the needs of you or your family.
 You also need to consider that your insurance cover could end suddenly if you change funds or stop making contributions.

 Advantages of getting income protection from direct insurers

 If you purchase income protection directly from an insurer, you'll have access to flexible policies that can be customised to fit your specific needs and budget.
 In addition, there are often additional benefits and tax deductibility to take advantage of.
 So, you can have peace of mind knowing you have a policy that's tailored to you, while also getting some extra perks along the way.

 Policies purchased directly from an insurer generally offer a greater level of cover.